Quantum Elastic Network Models and their Application to Graphene: Preliminaries

 \subsubsection{Problem formulation}

-The end-goal of their algorithm is to simulate the dynamics of a system of $N$ coupled oscillators at a time $t>0$.
-The system is defined by masses $m_1, m_2,...,m_N$, each coupled by springs.
-The spring matrix, $\mathbf{K}$, defines the connectivity where elements $\kappa_{ij} = \kappa_{ji} \geq 0$ define the coupling coefficients between nodes $i$ and $j$.
-The classical dynamics of any such system are governed by Newton's equation:
+The end-goal of their algorithm is to simulate the dynamics of a system of $N$ coupled oscillators at a time $t\geq0$.
+Using the same problem setting as described in the previous section, the classical dynamics of any such system are governed by Newton's equation: